 - Are you in an unusually low or high tax bracket this year?
 Do you expect your income to go up or down in the future?

-- Does you already have a portion of your portfolio that will offer tax-free income?
+- Will a portion of your portfolio offer tax-free income?

 - Do you have a plan in place for giving to your heirs in a tax-efficient way?